 10. “Mobile optimisation is a waste of time.”

-In 2015, Google introduced an algorithm update called “Mobilegeddon” which expanded their use of mobile-friendliness as a ranking signal.
+In 2015, Google introduced an algorithm update called “Mobilegeddon” which expanded its use of mobile-friendliness as a ranking signal.
 The update rewarded mobile-friendly websites and penalised those that are not.

 My experience is that 15-20% of traffic to a B2B website can come from mobile devices.
 Google can see these volumes and how they are growing and wants to give these users a great experience.